Small Business Stars ‘the music mogul’: Vikram Gudi from Elephant Music

 This week’s small business star started out working in a small London studio and now rubs shoulders with some of the world’s most popular music artists in Hollywood.
 Vikram Gudi, founder and owner of Elephant Music, started his relationship with the industry as a music publisher and after a string of successes decided to build on his experiences and make a go of it alone.

 Vikram explains how he’s developed Elephant Music from working on small independent projects to now providing music and video to the likes of Adidas and Netflix.
-Focussing on the film trailer market, Elephant Music place music on film and also provided tracks to accompany official music scores.
+Focusing on the film trailer market, Elephant Music place music on film and also provide tracks to accompany official music scores.